 FAQs

-How much can the Memory be Expanded?
+How much can the memory be expanded?

 As stated earlier this recorder supports microSDHC cards (4 GB to 32 GB).
 I bought a 32GB microSDHC for less than $20 on Amazon, and it works well with my Sony ICD-PX470.